Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

         | summarize MIN_CPU = min(CounterValue), AVG_CPU = avg(CounterValue), MAX_CPU = max(CounterValue) by Computer
         | where MAX_CPU < 25

-- Where Maximum Memory utilization is less than 25
+ - We are providing the minimum, average, maximum Memory utilization from last 15 days and Based on that we are filtering the result where the maximum Memory utilization is less than 25 percentage.

         Perf
         | where TimeGenerated > ago(15d)